rokde/laravel-pergament

 • Landing pages — Block-based content with :::directive syntax

-• Syntax highlighting — Server-side via tempest/highlight
+• Syntax highlighting — Server-side via tempest/highlight, light and dark themes included

 • Configurable prefix — Mount the CMS at any URL path